-The books contains a range of activities devised to show the students how we observe the Sun, the instruments we build, the tools we use, the solar features we study, and the physical concepts we apply, including optics, spectroscopy, polarization, and magnetism.
+The books contain a range of activities devised to show the students how we observe the Sun, the instruments we build, the tools we use, the solar features we study, and the physical concepts we apply, including optics, spectroscopy, polarization, and magnetism.
 We hope these activities are useful resources to teach science and engineering topics in the classroom, particularly those related with astronomy and solar physics.

 After all, the kids and teenagers of today are the future users of the European Solar Telescope!

-Activity Book 1: Telescopes and Solar Observations
+Activity Book 1: Telescopes and solar observations